JuhaniPaananen/Juhani-s-Logbook/Booking system - Phase 2/Part_2_Conclusion.md

 - What would you recommend as a penetration tester to the developer of the application you are testing?

 It depends, what kind of developer is in the question.
 If your want to go easy, when testing any website, then Zaproxy.
-Else then developer should go Hydra or Burp.
+Else then developer should go for Hydra or Burp.